February Garden Jobs for the Vegetable Garden

 Late February is a good time to turn the compost heap

 February is a great time to clear away dead foliage, fallen leaves, broken pots, and rubbish.
 You could also use this time to turn the compost heap and add any garden waste to the top.
-Other jobs include laying black plastic on beds to warm up the soil for early sowings and finish winter pruning.
+Other jobs include laying black plastic on beds to warm up the soil for early sowings and finishing winter pruning.
 Prune autumn raspberries down to the ground to make way for new shoots.
 You can also prune apple and pear trees, thornless blackberries, gooseberries, blackcurrants, and redcurrants to maintain a productive framework.

 February garden jobs including seeds to sow, crops to harvest, winter garden organization, and projects for the vegetable garden #gardeningtips #vegetablegarden